-If you’ve yet to start a blog for your b2b start-up, you’re probably feeling a bit daunted by the prospect.
+If you’ve yet to start a b2b blog, you’re probably feeling a bit daunted by the prospect.
 You know why you should have one: it helps to establish you as a thought leader in your industry, it’s great for search engine optimisation (SEO), it drives people to your website and helps to generate and nurture leads, etc. But when it comes to knuckling down and actually doing it, you’re stumped.

 ‘But where do I even start?!’
 I hear you exclaim.